Introduction: F:150 Lightning Lightning

 The Lightning has 14.1 cubic feet of space in the frunk that is waterproof and could be used as a cooler, with built-in drainage in the base of the frunk.
 The frunk allows for massive practical storage space that benefits owners who use the truck for work or construction.
 It can also provide a massive benefit for those using the truck for entertainment purposes, like those looking to use the truck for tailgating or camping.

-Electric power to run your tools and entertainment: Stay powered on the worksite or at the tailgate
+F-150 Lighting electric power to run your tools and entertainment: Stay powered on the worksite or at the tailgate

 Having a massive battery built into the F-150 Lightning not only provides impressive driving performance numbers but also allows owners to power tools, electronics, and appliances.
 With Pro Power Onboard, the base model F-150 Lightning has built-in outlets with 2.4 kilowatts of power, and the higher end numbers come standard with 9.6 kilowatts of power between 2.4 kilowatts built into the frunk and up to 7.2 kilowatts of outlets in the bed and cab of the truck.